TO THE MEMBERS OF MILTON INDUSTRIES LIMITED

 We also provide those charged with governance witha statement that we have complied with relevantethical requirements regarding independence andto communicate with them all relationships and othermatters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.From the matters communicated with those charged withgovernance we determine those matters that were of mostsignificance in the audit of the financial statements of thecurrent period and are therefore the key audit matters.
 Wedescribe these matters in our auditor's report unless lawor regulation precludes public disclosure about the matteror when in extremely rare circumstances we determinethat a matter should not be communicated in our reportbecause the adverse consequences of doing so wouldreasonably be expected to outweigh the public interestbenefits of such communication.

 Report on Other Legal and Regulatory Requirements

-As required by the Companies (Auditor's Report) Order 2016 ("the Order") issued by the Central Government of Indian in terms of sub-section (11) of section 143 ofthe Companies Act 2015 we give in the Annexure - A a statement on the matters specifiedin paragraph 3 and 4 of the Order to the extent applicable.
+As required by the Companies (Auditor's Report) Order 2016 (the Order) issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act 2013 we give in the Annexure A statement on the matters specified in paragraphs 3 and 4 of the Order to the extent applicable.

 1. In respect of its fixed assets :